-Budgeted cost: £ 143,087
+Budgeted cost: £ 146,000

-Activity Evidence that supports this approach Challenge number(s) addressed CPD programme in line with Rosenshine Principles, TLAC and EEF toolkit that demonstrates strategies for all staff to use in supporting disadvantaged students EEF teaching and learning toolkit demonstrates a wide range of strategies to be employed in order to support progress of students.
-The Principles behind Rosenshine and TLAC are in line with the majority of these approaches 2,3,4,5 Extra teachers in Maths and English Small class sizes offer smaller ratios to support students learning the EEF toolkit cites this as adding 2 months progress to learners 2,3,4,5 Extra weekly lesson in Maths and English at Y11 Extra time with specialist subject staff to support learning gaps in targeted sessions.
-The EEF toolkits cites this as having 3 months progress to learners 2,3,4,5
+Activity Evidence that supports this approach Challenge number(s) addressed A whole staff CPD programme in line with Rosenshine Principles, TLAC and EEF toolkit that demonstrates strategies for all staff to use in supporting disadvantaged students EEF teaching and learning toolkit demonstrates a wide range of strategies to be employed in order to support progress of students.
+The Principles behind Rosenshine and TLAC are in line with the majority of these approaches and reflect school priorities of Developing Literate Learners and High-quality teaching 2,3,4,5 Extra teachers in Maths and English Small class sizes offer smaller ratios to support students learning the EEF toolkit cites this as adding 2 months progress to learners 2,3,4,5 Extra weekly lesson in Maths and English at Y11 Extra time with specialist subject staff to support learning gaps in targeted sessions.
+The EEF toolkits cites this as having 3 months progress to learners 2,3,4,5 SEND tutors Recruitment of specific tutors to support phonics, precision teaching and students with EHCP with accessing curriculum 2,3,4,5 Whole teaching staff, student and parent CPD linked with Action Your Potential CPD that develops teaching and well being strategies to support and inform cognitive learning and load 2,3,4,5